Ashet-Technologies/Ashet-OS/src/apps/sot7s.md

 ## Brainstorming

 - 2D graphics
+    - Fake 3D space view with sprites at projected positions
 - You can own more than one ship
 - 4X-style game
 - Fly your own ship